Telephone | +49 721 608-46190 |

 Maximilian Noppel and Christian Wressnegger.

-Proc. of 46th German Conference on Artificial Intelligence (KI), to appear September 2023.
+Proc. of 46th German Conference on Artificial Intelligence, September 2023.

 Disguising Attacks with Explanation-Aware Backdoors.